Please find below our written response to the release of Hampshire County Council’s budget Consultation for 2024 to 2026.

 long way off happening.
 It is important that decisions continue to be made at the closest practical level to those

-affected by them.
 On behalf of Winchester Green Party

 Kate Needham – Co-Chair